davidrasm/DeepTSWVSeq/README.md

 # DeepTSWVSeq
- Python scipts used to analyze TSWV deep viral sequence data in:
+ Python scipts used to analyze TSWV deep sequence data in:

  Ruark-Seward, Kennedy & Rasmussen.
 (2020).
-Evolutionary dynamics of Tomato spotted wilt virus within and between alternate plant hosts and thrips. *in prep*
+Evolutionary dynamics of *Tomato spotted wilt virus* within and between alternate plant hosts and thrips. *in prep*

  Main scripts used for data processing/analysis include: